Who Pays the Mansion Tax in NJ?

 What is the New Jersey Mansion Tax?

-New Jersey imposes an additional fee of one percent of the sales price for homes with sales prices of $1 million or more, i.e. the “mansion tax.”
-The mansion tax also applies to certain commercial properties as well.
-The mansion tax was introduced in 2004 when home values were considerably less than they are now and $1 million home prices were much less commonplace.
+The mansion tax also applies to certain commercial properties.
+The mansion tax was introduced in 2004, when home values were considerably lower than they are now and $1 million home prices were much less commonplace.
 Unless otherwise agreed upon by the buyer and seller, the mansion tax is typically paid by the buyer at closing.

 This tax is applicable to both Class 2 and Class 4A commercial properties, encompassing various types of real estate, such as residential properties (including single-family homes), office buildings, and conventional commercial properties.